-We provide the opportunity for stockholders to communicate with members of our Board of Directors.
-Stockholders may communicate with the independent directors or the chairperson of any of the Committees of the Board of Directors by e-mail or regular mail.
-All communications by e-mail should be sent to our General Counsel, at tim.obrien@pinerivercapital.com.
-Communications sent by regular mail should be sent to the attention of the Independent Directors, the Chair of the Audit Committee, the Chair of the Compensation Committee, or the Chair of the Nominating and Corporate Governance Committee, as the case may be, in each instance in care of our Secretary at our office at 601 Carlson Parkway, Suite 330, Minnesota 55305.
+We provide the opportunity for stockholders and all other interested parties to communicate with members of our Board of Directors.
+Communications with the independent directors or the chairperson of any of the Committees of the Board of Directors may occur by regular mail or email.
+Communications sent by regular mail should be sent to the attention of the Independent Directors, the Chair of the Audit Committee, the Chair of the Compensation Committee, or the Chair of the Nominating and Corporate Governance Committee, as the case may be, in each instance in care of our Secretary at our office at 601 Carlson Parkway, Suite 150, Minnetonka, Minnesota 55305.
+Communications by e-mail should be sent to our Secretary and General Counsel, at tim.obrien@prcm.com.

-Our officers will review each communication received in accordance with this process to determine whether the communication requires immediate action.
-These officers will forward all appropriate communications received, or a summary of such communications, to the appropriate member(s) of our Board of Directors.
+Our Secretary will review each communication received in accordance with this process to determine whether the communication requires immediate action.
+The Secretary will forward all appropriate communications received, or a summary of such communications, to the appropriate member(s) of our Board of Directors.
 However, we reserve the right to disregard any communication that we determine is unduly hostile, threatening or illegal, or does not reasonably relate to us or our business, or is similarly inappropriate.
-The General Counsel has the authority to disregard any inappropriate communications or to take other appropriate actions with respect to any such inappropriate communications.
+The Secretary has the authority to disregard any inappropriate communications or to take other appropriate actions with respect to any such inappropriate communications.

 Stockholder proposals must be made in accordance with the procedures set forth in our current Bylaws or the procedures set forth in Rule 14a-8 of the Exchange Act and not the procedures set forth in the preceding paragraph.

 Nominations for the Board of Directors proposed may only be made in accordance with the procedures set forth in our Bylaws.
-The procedures set forth in our current Bylaws for stockholder proposals, including nominations for our Board of Directors, as well as the procedures set forth Rule 14a-8 for stockholders proposals are described in "Other Information -- Stockholders Proposals and Director Nominations for 2012 Annual Meeting" in this proxy statement.
+The procedures set forth in our Bylaws for stockholder proposals, including nominations for our Board of Directors, as well as the procedures set forth in Rule 14a-8 for stockholders proposals are described in "Other Information - Stockholders Proposals and Director Nominations for 2013 Annual Meeting" in this proxy statement.